 “Rissland”: Our OpenSim Virtual World

-Rissland is a virtual environment created for learning and memory research in the Behavioural Neuroscience Area of the Psychology Department of UCLA.
+Rissland was a virtual environment created for learning and memory research in the Behavioural Neuroscience Area of the Psychology Department of UCLA.

-Rissland is created and maintained by Joey Essoe utilising OpenSim’s Diva Distro, customising various free contents courtesy of the OpenSim community.
+Rissland was created and maintained by Joey Essoe utilising OpenSim’s Diva Distro, customising various free contents courtesy of the OpenSim community.

 Custom Contents Developed by JubJub Forder

-Our wonderful contractor, JubJub Forder, has created much original content for OpenSim.
+Our wonderful contractor, JubJub Forder, had created much original content for OpenSim.